Jamm3rzz/Jamm3rz/README.md

 # James Harrison
 `Python programmer & data lover`

-  Hi I’m James, I'm a nineteen year old sproutling programmer & i'm aiming to develop my skills in programming & data science.
+  Hi I’m James, I'm a twenty yr programmer aiming to develop my skills in programming & data science.
 I am ready to work on any project presented to me.
 However I often am studying or giving myself problems to solve (Thats 90% of the fun no?)

 🦭 - The things I hold close in this world consist of seals, programming, jjk, & of course my lovely girlfriend